ArielAmzalak/WBAPI_Doc/doc/conversation-based-pricing.md

 Starting June 1, 2024, we are introducing authentication-international rates.
 See [Authentication-International Rates](/docs/whatsapp/pricing/authentication-international-rates) to learn about these rates and if they apply to you.

-A partir de 1º de abril de 2025, reduziremos as taxas internacionais de autenticação no Egito, na Nigéria, no Paquistão e na África do Sul para manter preços competitivos com canais alternativos.
+A partir de 1o de abril de 2025, reduziremos as taxas internacionais de autenticacao no Egito, na Nigeria, no Paquistao e na Africa do Sul para manter precos competitivos com canais alternativos.

 ### Marketing Messages Lite API pricing